github/teach.github.com/classnotes/2013-09-05-private-git-foundations-class.md

 * [Free Office Hours Sessions](http://training.github.com/web/free-classes/)

 ## Windows origin Remote Replacement Bug
-A question was asked about "detatching" a repository from, say, a GitHub.com repo and storing it on a GitHub Enterprise server.
+A question was asked about "detaching" a repository from, say, a GitHub.com repo and storing it on a GitHub Enterprise server.
 We attempted for sake of variety to do this on Windows, but encountered some hiccups in the removal of the `origin` remote.

 It turns out that after consultation with the GitHub for Windows team that this is a known bug in the msysGit distribution of Git.
 The `origin` remote cannot be removed, but it can be set to a new URL as Brent suggested.
 The workaround is to use the `git remote set-url origin <newurl>` instead of removing and re-adding the remote.
 There was some discussion around how this could potentially be fixed in the [upstream](https://github.com/msysgit/msysgit/issues) project in due course.
 For now, `set-url` is the solution.
 Thanks for the patience on this facet of class.